 Gerald M. Bailey was appointed Commissioner of the Florida Department of Law Enforcement on Dec.
-5, 2006 by Governor Jeb Bush and the Florida Cabinet.
-Prior to his appointment, Bailey served as FDLE's Interim Commissioner and previously served as the Inspector General for the Florida Lottery for seven years.
+5, 2006, by Governor Jeb Bush and the Florida Cabinet.
+Prior to his appointment, he served as FDLE's Interim Commissioner.

-Bailey has more than 30 years of law enforcement and investigative experience, including a long career with FDLE.
-While at FDLE, Bailey held many leadership positions, including Deputy Executive Director (1997-99), Director of the Division of Criminal Investigation (1994-97), Inspector General (1988-94), Director of Division of Staff Services (1979-82), Chief of Crime Laboratories (1977-79), Research and Development Supervisor (1973-77), and Special Agent (1970-1973).
+Commissioner Bailey has more than 35 years of law enforcement and investigative experience, including a long career with FDLE.
+While at FDLE, he has held many leadership positions, including Deputy Executive Director, Director of the Division of Criminal Investigation, Inspector General, Director of Division of Staff Services, Chief of Crime Laboratories, Research and Development Supervisor, and Special Agent.